Portfolio manager’s Letter September 2001

 “Economists were preparing to lower growth forecasts of the end of the year and early next year with the expectation that consumers would hesitate to spend money following the shock of the attacks in New York and Washington.”

 For the last two days I have listened to a steady harangue of economic gibberish spun out of the television by a stream market commentators, college professors and financial “experts”.
 These commentators seem to think that our Economy’s reaction to Tuesday’s horror will be to descend like the trade-center buildings into a pile of rubble.
-This is a nice metaphor, but I, as investment manager, doubt it.
+This is a nice metaphor, but I doubt it.

 Before this weeks nightmare our economy was on the verge of what might have become a minor recession.
 To project that this attack will intensify this trend, (while it may perhaps reflect the hopes of our enemies) is a conclusion based on a misunderstanding of the character of the American People and disregard of economic history.

-As far as the stock market is concerned I, as investment manager, see a market that is heavily oversold, I would guess that there are many hedge funds with large short positions.
+As far as the stock market is concerned I see a market that is heavily oversold, I would guess that there are many hedge funds with large short positions.
 The figures show that for the last 12 – 15 months the public has been pouring money into money market funds and CDs.
 In to this mix for the last two days the Fed and the European central bank have pouring cash.